Reference 06 — User data packing into the graph¶

 }

-For very large N (e.g., 4096 slices) where individual registration would burn RAM, a single-PATH-plus-index form — encoding the base /adc/raw once and supplying i at write time, expanding [i] into the dispatch key without allocating — would help.
-This is a permitted-but-not-implemented optimization (non-normative): the reference core has no separate indexed-handle write.
-It would be semantically equivalent to the real write to /adc/raw[i] shown above, and from the subscriber’s perspective the wire bytes are identical.
+For very large N — 4096 slices, say — where individual registration would burn RAM, a single-PATH-plus-index form would help: encode the base /adc/raw once and supply i at write time, expanding [i] into the dispatch key without allocating.
+This is permitted but not required, and non-normative: no separate indexed-handle write exists in the reference core.
+It is semantically equivalent to the real write to /adc/raw[i] shown above, and from the subscriber’s perspective the wire bytes are identical.

 Variant |